 About Me

 Hello!
-I am originally from the United State and was born in New York, although most of my childhood was spent in New Jersey with my parents and two younger sisters, Cassandra and Sydney, all of which are now financial planners.
+I am originally from the United States and was born in New York, although most of my childhood was spent in New Jersey with my parents and two younger sisters, Cassandra and Sydney, all of whom are now financial planners.
+Growing up I played the piano competitively for over a decade, before surprising everyone and deciding to study astronomy instead.
+I was very inspired by the Carl Sagan's Cosmos series and popular science books, which led me into the astrophysics program at the College of Charleston in South Carolina, and later into the astronomy PhD program at Cornell University in upstate New York.

 As a graduate student I worked as counselor for Cornell's student mental health counseling program, EARS, and enjoyed being one of the trainers for new counselors for 5 semesters.
 I also facilatated the university's depression support group, and occasionally gave talks about how to listen and empathize better with others across campus at teaching and diversity conferences.
 Along with my work as a counselor, I also was very involved in the push to improve mental health services at Cornell by sharing my own story of mental health struggles, in an effort led by Cornell Graduate Students United.
 While access to these services has started to improve, there is still a lot of work to be done!